The United States Military: An Overview of Our Armed Forces

 • The combined component total is approximately 1,097,050 soldiers

-• US Army Center of Military History – Provides information on the History of the U.S. Army.
+• US Army Center of Military History – Provides information on the History of the US Army.

 Army National Guard

-The Army National Guard may be called for active duty by state governors or territorial commanding generals to help respond to domestic emergencies and disasters such as hurricanes, tornadoes, floods, and earthquakes.
-In recent years, the Guard has been called upon to help restore civil stability in the wake of riots in Baltimore, Maryland, Michigan, and Dallas, Texas.
-The Guard helps reinforce local law enforcement and provides a sense of security for local residents.
+State governors or territorial commanding generals may call the Army National Guard to active duty to respond to domestic emergencies and disasters such as hurricanes, tornadoes, floods, and earthquakes.
+In recent years, the Guard has been called upon to help restore civil stability after riots in Baltimore, Maryland, Michigan, and Dallas, Texas.
+The Guard helps reinforce local law enforcement and provides a sense of security for residents.

 With the consent of state governors, members or units of the Army National Guard may be appointed, temporarily or indefinitely, to be federally recognized armed force members in the active or inactive service of the United States.
-If federally recognized, the member or unit becomes part of the Army National Guard of the United States, a reserve component of the United States Army and part of the National Guard of the United States.
+If federally recognized, the member or unit becomes part of the Army National Guard of the United States, a reserve component of the United States Army, and part of the National Guard of the United States.

-• Repel an invasion of the U.S. by a foreign country or terrorist organization
+• Repel an invasion of the US by a foreign country or terrorist organization

 • Suppress rebellion or danger of a rebellion by citizens against the authority of the federal government

-• Or if the President is unable, with the regular armed forces to execute the laws of the United States
+• Or if the President is unable, with the regular armed forces, to execute the laws of the United States

 The Air Force

 The United States Air Force (USAF) is the aerial warfare, space warfare, and cyber warfare branch of the United States military.
 The USAF is one of the American uniformed services.
-Initially part of the Army, the Air Force was formed as a separate branch under the National Security Act of 1947.
-The U.S. Air Force is the most recent branch to be formed.
+Initially part of the Army, the Air Force was formed as a separate branch under the National Security Act 1947.
+The US Air Force is the most recent branch to be formed.

 The United States Marine Corps (USMC)